| CUPERTINO, Calif.—August 8, 2016 — Zeidman Consulting, a leading provider

 copyright notice for DRI.
 The award details and specific criteria will be

+announced shortly.
 After years of research, Zeidman developed the algorithms

 for multidimensional software correlation that determine which sections of code